awsdocs/aws-kms-developer-guide/doc_source/create-keys.md

 1. Select a specification \(**Key spec**\) for your asymmetric CMK\.

-   Often the key spec that you select is determined by regulatory, security, or business requrirements\.
+   Often the key spec that you select is determined by regulatory, security, or business requirements\.
 It might also be influenced by the size of messages that you need to encrypt or sign\.
 In general, longer encryption keys are more resistant to brute\-force attacks\.

    For help choosing a key spec, see [Selecting the key spec](symm-asymm-choose.md#symm-asymm-choose-key-spec)\.